danforth-restorative/danforth-restorative.com/content/blog/2020-10-07-the-organization-and-the-blog.md

 ![](/images/Danforth-Restorative.png)

-This blog is also a place to get beyond my personal struggle, and get practical, with information and other resources for becoming the person I want to become, and raise up in the rallying cry around issues I've stayed willfully ignorant about for too long.
+This blog is also a place to get beyond my personal struggle, and raise up in the rallying cry around issues I've stayed willfully ignorant about for too long.

+I want to acknowledge the systemic problems of sexism and racism, and work to make those topics more navigable for my own education and the greater good.

+It's important to be aware of our personal and societal problems, but also to get practical, with information and other resources for becoming the people we want to be, and the society we aim to nurture and develop.

+### Digital Skills are a Force Multiplier

 I've spent my years in recovery immersed in the challenge, also, of acquiring marketable digital skills.